awsdocs/amazon-rds-user-guide/doc_source/CHAP_MariaDB.md

 ## Common DBA tasks for MariaDB<a name="MariaDB.Concepts.DBA.Tasks"></a>

 Ending sessions or queries, skipping replication errors, working with InnoDB tablespaces to improve crash recovery times, and managing the global status history are common DBA tasks you might perform in a MariaDB DB instance\.
 You can handle these tasks just as in a MySQL DB instance, as described in [Common DBA tasks for MySQL DB instances](Appendix.MySQL.CommonDBATasks.md)\.
-The crash recovery instructions there refer to the MySQL InnoDB engine, but they are applicable to a MariaDB instance running InnoDB or XtraDB as well\.
+The crash recovery instructions there refer to the MySQL InnoDB engine, but they are applicable to a MariaDB DB instance running InnoDB as well\.

 ## Local time zone for MariaDB DB instances<a name="MariaDB.Concepts.LocalTimeZone"></a>